Frequently Asked Questions

 - Are there dues for being a HAL member?

-- HAL dues are based membership level, with five levels offered:
+- HAL dues are based on membership level, with six levels offered:

 - Lifetime – one time dues of $200.00.
-Lifetime members receive a complementary copy of the HAL neighborhood tour book and calendar for the coming year in their initial year of membership
+Lifetime members receive a complementary copy of the HAL neighborhood tour book and calendar for the coming year (when published)

 - Business/Corporate – annual dues in the name of businesses and corporations are $150.00